Walgreen CEO to retire after Alliance Boots' merger

-(Reuters) - U.S. drugstore chain operator Walgreen Co said Chief Executive Greg Wasson would retire after the completion of the company’s pending merger with Alliance Boots Holdings Ltd [ABN.UL].
+(Reuters) - U.S. drugstore chain operator Walgreen Co said Chief Executive Greg Wasson would retire after the completion of the company’s pending merger with Alliance Boots Holdings Ltd.

 Walgreen shares were up 2.3 percent in extended trading.